Authorizing Agreements to a Different Burden for Modification than the Onerous Substantial Change in Circumstances Burden

 See also Mooney v.
 Mooney, 729 So.
 2d 1015 (Fla.
 1st DCA 1999)(neither parent bore a higher burden of proof to show a substantial change in circumstances.
 The parents agreed at the time of divorce the beginning of the child’s school would be a change in circumstances requiring custody to be readdressed).

-Failure to Specify a Lesser Burden for Modification
+Failure to Specify a Different Burden for Modification

 Compare cases in which final judgments failed to provide, a different standard than the substantial change in circumstances for modification.
 For example, in Martinez v.
 Kurt, 9 So.
 3d 54 (Fla.
 3d DCA 2009), the parents’ settlement agreement was incorporated into final judgment of dissolution of marriage.
 The agreement provided for schooling for their children if mom wished to relocate to Turkey.
 The parents would have to agree to a full-time English-speaking school in Turkey.
 Neither parent could unreasonably withhold consent to the school selected after they discussed school information mom would provide to dad.
 Both parents would meet with school personnel.
 They would attempt to decide jointly for the best interest of their children.
 If that was unsuccessful, they would go to arbitration.